jayprakashlohar/Revision-Notes/5To6LPA.md

 componentDidMount() is a React lifecycle method that is called once after a component is rendered for the first time.
 It is used for performing initialization, data fetching, setting up event listeners, or interacting with the DOM.

+## What is use ref in react ?

+The useRef Hook allows you to persist values between renders.

+It can be used to store a mutable value that does not cause a re-render when updated.

+It can be used to access a DOM element directly.

 ##